Program Approval Process

 2. Consultation with program manager

-This initial conversation will guide you through the review process, timelines, tools (see left column for examples), and resources.
+This initial conversation will guide you through the review process, timelines, tools (see right column for examples), and resources.
 In addition, you can expect to discuss:

 - competitor and comparitor programs which will be used to develop a market/demand analysis for the program